 Just like with apples, I bet you have your favorite type when it comes to pears.

-Well, you can turn that favorite into something even more irresistible by giving this cake a go.
+Well, you can turn that favorite into something even more irresistible by giving this pear tart or this cake a go.

 - Pears - you can use any variety of pears, as long they're peeled and cored, and they're not overripe.